-- Final decisions will be made by the Controller’s Office.
-Departments are encouraged to seek guidance from the Controller’s Office prior to engaging a foreign national as an independent contractor or guest speaker.
+- Final decisions will be made by the Tax Office.
+Departments are encouraged to seek guidance from the Tax Office prior to engaging a foreign national as an independent contractor or guest speaker.

 - Payments will be subject to federal and state tax withholding as required by law.